 An across-groups (classrooms), multiple-baseline design was used to investigate the effects of an interdependent group-oriented contingency on the Accelerated Reader (AR) performance of fourth-grade students.
 A total of 32 students in three classes participated.
 Before the study began, an independent group-oriented reward program was being applied (i.e., a student received access to a tangible reward after passing each AR comprehension test).
 This program was supplemented with an interdependent group-oriented contingency, and results showed that the number of quizzes passed per week increased immediately after the intervention was applied; however, this increase was not maintained.
 When students were divided into ability groups based on their average baseline performance, the lowest performing students exhibited a statistically significant increase in quiz performance (i.e., quizzes taken, quizzes passed, and book level), but no significant changes were found in the average and high performing groups.

 Pappas, Danielle N.; Skinner, Christopher H.; and Skinner, Amy L., "Supplementing Accelerated Reading with Class-wide Interdependent Group-Oriented Contingencies" (2010).
-Faculty Publications - College of Counseling.
+Faculty Publications - Graduate School of Counseling.
 26.